iwantlatiao/algorithmCodes/readme.md

 # 2. Contents

-This section will showcase the problems that have already been solved.
+This section will showcase the problem lists that have already been solved.

 ## 2.1 Luogu Training List